cronblocks/eserial-qt/README.md

 # ESerial - Qt

-Project information is kept release-wise, therefore, checkout *README* for an individual release to see what features it contains.
+Project information is maintained release-wise, therefore, checkout *README* for an individual release to see what features it has.